Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Outline of the proof of the bilinear embedding

 In this section we illustrate in more detail the heat-flow technique we will utilize for proving the bilinear embedding in Theorem~\ref{t: bilincomplex}.
 The exposition will be rather descriptive, aimed at giving the idea of the proof without dwelling on technical details which will be addressed later.

-When proving the bilinear embedding of Theorem~\ref{t: bilincomplex}, a regularization argument (see the Appendix) allows to assume that the coefficients of the matrix functions $A,B\in\cA(\R^{n})$ are {\sl smooth}, that is, of class $C_b^1(\R^n)$ consisting of all $C^1$ functions $\f$ such that $\f,\nabla\f\in L^{\infty}(\R^n)$.
+When proving the bilinear embedding of Theorem~\ref{t: bilincomplex}, a regularization argument (see the appendix) allows us to assume that the coefficients of the matrix functions $A,B\in\cA(\R^{n})$ are {\sl smooth}, that is, of class $C_b^1(\R^n)$ consisting of all bounded $C^1$ functions with bounded derivatives.